ScorpiusSigma/ScorpiusSigma/README.md

 ---

-I'm a [Computer Science Undergraduate @ NUS](https://www.linkedin.com/in/justin-leng-a31390151/) focusing on fullstack web applications in Singapore.
-I focus on front-end technologies like NextJS, TailwindCSS etc. I am looking into web3 development.
+I'm a [Computer Science Undergraduate @ NUS](https://www.linkedin.com/in/justin-leng-a31390151/) focusing on Full-stack development and Quantitative Development in Singapore.
+I focus on trading strategies, trading automation, trading servers and web development.

 <h3>Things I code with</h3>
 <div>